-- canned tuna or salmon
+- canned tuna, salmon or sardines

 - low-salt deli meats, such as turkey and chicken